owenfriend24/temple/full_manuscript_analyses.md

 ```

 1.5.1 Copy data from scratch to permanent directory - this will depend on cluster setup, but I pre- and post-process all fMRI data in scratch (temporary storage) to save space, and copy all relevant files to permanent storage afterwards
+* procedural note: this means that bids_dir above this point refers to BIDS-formatted temporary storage where preliminary processing is hpapning, while bids_dir below this point refers to BIDS-formatted permanent storage where all subsequent analyses happen

 1.6.
 Generate custom gray-matter mask in native space for each subject from freesurfer output
 ```